MoamenZaher/MoamenZaher.github.io/content/awards/Best Paper Award - Stress - IMSA24/index.md

 </div>

 I am honored to announce that our paper "Unveiling Stress: A Comparative Analysis of Multimodal Sensor Fusion Techniques for Predictive Modeling" was awarded best paper award at the 2024 2nd [Intelligent Methods, Systems, and Applications (IMSA)](http://imsa.msa.edu.eg/) conference.
+Our paper was one of six that received this distinction out of a total of 104 accepted papers.

 IMSA is an international conference sponsered by IEEE.
 You can access the paper using the [DOI](https://doi.org/10.1109/IMSA61967.2024.10652655).
-Special thanks to all my teammates :
+Special thanks to my teammates :
 - Raghda Essam  [LinkedIn](https://www.linkedin.com/in/raghdaali/)
 - Noha Ahmed  [LinkedIn](https://www.linkedin.com/in/noha-ahmed-saad-eldien-b4209a284/)
 - Mustafa Ezzelin  [LinkedIn](https://www.linkedin.com/in/mustafa-ezzeldin-549b101a2/)